 Michigan is a thriving state with breathtaking nature and affordable homes, especially for families and working professionals.
 While it's easy to feel overwhelmed in the homebuying process, there's plenty of help available to you in Michigan.
 This page is a step-by-step guide to getting a mortgage in the Great Lakes State.

 The most important factors in getting a great rate come down to you: How much you earn, how much you borrow, what put down, and whether you have good credit (though in certain exceptions, a little bit of bad credit shouldn't disqualify you from a mortgage).

 Rates also vary from state to state, and even county to county, depending on numerous other factors including available inventory and whether there are a lot of foreclosures in the area.
-Fortunately, Michigan currently has a healthy housing market.
+Michigan's housing market has returned to health since the Great Recession.
 Additionally, the state's unemployment rate is just 4.7 percent, and wages and employment are both predicted to continue growing.
 The median home value in Michigan is $124,600.
 For a centralized explanation of what drives rates, visit our guide to mortgage rates.